Debugging

 !poolused |

-Display pool tag usage statistics across the system |
+Display pool tag usage statistics system-wide |

 bp driver!DispatchDeviceControl |

-Set software breakpoint on driver function |
+Set breakpoint on the driver's IOCTL handler |

 ba w4 <address> |